I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/parallel/ns-parallel-_parallel_interrupt_service_routine.md

 Pointer to a context for the deferred port check routine.

-`InterruptServiceContext`
+`DeferredPortCheckContext`

-Pointer to a context for the interrupt service routine.
+Pointer to an optional context for the deferred port check routine.

-`InterruptServiceRoutine`

-Pointer to an interrupt service routine.

 ## Remarks
 A kernel-mode driver can connect a device-specific interrupt service routine and a deferred port check routine to the parallel port.